boselio/boselio.github.io/_pages/about.md

 news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
+tester: true
 ---

 Welcome to my site.
 I am a statistician and data scientist interested in implementing and improving state-of-the-art methods for a variety of challenging problems with data.
-In the past, I have worked extensively in the field of statistical signal processing and statistical models for network data.
+In the past, I have worked extensively in the fields of statistical modeling for network data and statistical signal processing.

-For information on some of the research topics I am interested in, please see research, or browse the selected publications below.
+For information on some of the research topics I am interested in, please see [here]({{ site.baseurl }}{% link _pages/projects.md%}), or browse the highlighted research below.
+To see some of the code that I have written, please see [here](https://www.github.com/boselio).

 **As of February 2021, I am on the job market.**

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.